-Microsoft Forefront TMG 2010 supports a variety of different logging methods, and until now TMG Reporter has supported only the SQL Express and W3C Extended log methods.
-But we’re pleased to announce support for one more – remote SQL Database!
+Microsoft Forefront TMG 2010 supports a variety of different logging methods.
+Fastvue TMG Reporter supports the SQL Express, W3C Extended, and Remote SQL Server log methods.

 Adding an SQL Source

 Once Fastvue TMG Reporter is installed, browse to the site and ignore the Start screen asking you to enter the name of a TMG server.
 Instead, proceed to the Settings tab.